giridhar196/proposal/Proposal.md

  # Proposal For the Class Remainder
+ ## Introduction
+ - Our app mainly focus on students to remainded their class timings and room number as per their schedule and list of the classes need to attend in a day.

 ## Schedule & sprints are set by the GDP semesters (about every 2-weeks = a sprint)